Googlebook marks Google’s bold new laptop vision

 Googlebook is not being presented as a budget machine.

-Google’s hardware partners including HP, Dell, Lenovo, Acer, and Asus are expected to build premium laptops around this platform.
-Reports suggest these devices will focus on high-quality materials, refined design, and distinct visual branding.
+Google’s hardware partners, like HP, Dell, Lenovo, Acer, and Asus, are expected to craft premium laptops around this platform by using quality materials, smooth-looking design, and clean visual branding.

-A unique Globar design element is being used as a recognizable signature.
+A unique Global design element is being used as a recognizable signature.

 That signals an important shift.